steveoliver/steveoliver.github.io/_posts/2017-11-09-drupal-commerce-2-apply-coupons-from-url-arguments.md

 The [KernelEvents::REQUEST](https://api.drupal.org/api/drupal/vendor!symfony!http-kernel!KernelEvents.php/constant/KernelEvents%3A%3AREQUEST/8.4.x) event is [dispatched by the Symfony HTTP kernel](https://api.drupal.org/api/drupal/vendor%21symfony%21http-kernel%21HttpKernel.php/function/HttpKernel%3A%3AhandleRaw/8.4.x) in the first part of the page request life cycle and allows subscribers to alter the request that is sent to Drupal.
 In our case, we want to check if the request contains a `coupons` parameter.

-So we'll create and regiester one basic event subscriber that looks for the query arg and saves it for later.
+So we'll create and register one basic event subscriber that looks for the query arg and saves it for later.

-We'll call it `my_module.url_coupon_subscriber`.
+We'll call it 'my_module.url_coupon_subscriber'.

 `my_module.services.yml`:
 {% highlight yaml %}